 The additive nature of 3D printing opens up new design possibilities.
 Unlike milling, which carves away from a solid block, printing builds the denture from the ground up, layer by layer.
 This allows for more complex and detailed shapes that can be tailored precisely to a patient's anatomy, potentially leading to a more comfortable and natural-feeling prosthesis.
 Furthermore, 3D printing is often a more material-efficient process, generating less waste than its subtractive counterpart.
 This efficiency makes it an attractive option for practices looking to optimize resources without sacrificing the ability to create highly customized dental solutions.

-Con: Material and Accuracy Considerations
+Drawback: Material Limitations and Accuracy Checks

 Early on, a common concern with 3D-printed dentures was their precision.
 Some initial studies suggested they were not as accurate as their milled counterparts.
 However, the technology has evolved rapidly.
 Recent comparative analyses and material science advancements have largely addressed these early issues.
 Today’s high-quality resins and advanced printers can produce dentures with an exceptional degree of accuracy, often rivaling that of milled prosthetics.
 The key is in the details: success depends on using a well-calibrated system and proven materials.
 It's clear that modern 3D printing is a highly viable and precise method for denture fabrication when executed correctly.